tchartchke/FlishFlash/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the <a href="https://opensource.org/licenses/MIT">MIT License</a>.
 See `LICENSE` for more information.